Secure Text Messaging For Healthcare

 - Groups – create personal and ad hoc groups.

-- Off-Duty Status – mark yourself Off-Duty for specific times (with emergency override available).
+- Off-Duty Status – mark yourself Off-Duty for specific times from your mobile device (with emergency override available).

 - Backup Message Escalation – identify backup escalation contacts when you are busy and can’t receive messages.